timoklimmer/lightning-aml-v2/README.md

    - when submitting a job to Azure ML, you may need to adjust the corresponding `train_*.yaml` file before. especially, you may also need to create an Azure ML compute cluster and/or create a custom environment.

-5. Either run the `train_local_ddp_no_debug.sh` script from a terminal to train a model locally, or run any of the `train_*.yaml` files by clicking the Azure ML icon on top right in VS.Code to train a model in AzureML.
+5. Run any of the `train_*.yaml` files by clicking the Azure ML icon on top right in VS.Code to train a model in AzureML.
 Note that you need the Azure Machine Learning extension installed in VS.Code to make this button available.
 Alternatively, run a `az ml job create -g <resource_group> -w <workspace> --file <yaml file> --stream` command in your command line.
 To debug, you can use VS.Code's launch configurations, e. g. `Debug local DDP`.

 7. Open Azure ML Studio / Jobs and watch the training job progress.

-The code provided uses mlflow autologging.
+The code provided uses mlflow autologging and [Nebula checkpointing](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/machine-learning/reference-checkpoint-performance-for-large-models.md).

 As always, feel free to use but don't blame me/us if things go wrong.